-Notre Dame Linked Experimental Ecosystem Facility at St. Patrick's County Park
+Notre Dame Linked Experimental Ecosystem Facility

-To help bridge this gap between the lab and the field, the University of Notre Dame’s Environmental Change Initiative (ND-ECI) is constructing a globally unique $1 million research facility that will be home to two constructed experimental watersheds, each consisting of an interconnected pond, stream and wetland.
+To help bridge this gap between the lab and the field, the University of Notre Dame’s Environmental Change Initiative (ND-ECI) constructed a globally unique research facility that is home to two constructed experimental watersheds, each consisting of an interconnected pond, stream and wetland.
 Both of these experimental watersheds are roughly the length and width of a football field and they will be located five miles north of campus on six acres of land within St. Patrick’s County Park.
-These artificial watersheds will allow scientists to conduct “field experiments” in a more controlled environmental setting than nature itself can provide, thereby helping to bridge the gap that has traditionally existed between the lab and the field.
-This new research site is known as the Notre Dame Linked Experimental Ecosystem Facility at St. Patrick’s County Park, or ND-LEEF for short.
+These artificial watersheds allow scientists to conduct “field experiments” in a more controlled environmental setting than nature itself can provide, thereby helping to bridge the gap that has traditionally existed between the lab and the field.
+This new research site is known as the Notre Dame Linked Experimental Ecosystem Facility, or ND-LEEF for short.

 Professor Jennifer Tank, Director (574) 631-3976

 Professor Aimee Buccellato, School of Architecture (574) 631-1431

 It looks like a Martian robot with a big green eye.
 City Parks Director Aaron Perri heaved it — all 48 pounds — onto his back and started walking the riverside trails.